Find out a little more about our wonderful team...

 Stephanie enjoys travelling the world and was fortunate enough to complete part of her physio studies in Denmark.
 In her spare time, Stephanie enjoys spending time with her friends, family, and fur babies.
 Feel free to contact her at email@example.com

-Sonia is a physio for kids primarily at our Paediatric Physiotherapy Centre location.
+Sonia is the Lead Physiotherapist for Moore Intensive Therapy Studio (MITS) and also works with children at our Paediatric Physiotherapy Centre location.
 She is one of the leads for our Bike Club Program.
 Sonia has a special interest in disability inclusion, infants as well as neurological and genetic conditions.

 Sonia takes a family-centered approach to make a meaningful impact on a kid's everyday life.
 She utilises a variety of physiotherapy techniques, assistive technology, motivational strategies, and has learnt some basic Auslan (Australian Sign Language).
 Sonia's evidence-based approach has blossomed from the ongoing professional development she has completed.
 The following are a few highlights:

 Sonia graduated from LaTrobe University with a Bachelor of Applied Science and Masters of Physiotherapy Practice.
 Sonia's practice is constantly developing as an active member of the Australian Physiotherapy Association and Paediatric Physiotherapy National Group.